 Field of View

-The Arlo Pro record footage in 720p HD, whilst Blinks XT/XT2 and Arlo pro 2 recording 1080p.
-A bigger jump is to the Arlo Pro 3 which records in 2K and the Arlo Ultra which records in an outstanding 4K.
+The Arlo Pro records video footage in 720p HD, whilst Blinks XT/XT2 and Pro 2 records 1080p.
+A bigger jump is to the Arlo Pro 3 which records video in 2K and the Arlo Ultra which records video in an outstanding 4K.
 A clearer image is pleasant on the eyes but it isn’t necessary and only matters if lower resolution interferes with identification and knowing what happens in a triggered event.
-It certainly will have more of an effect at greater differences.
-That said, that jump up to 4K will likely make that difference.
+It certainly will have more of an effect on the quality of video recorded at greater distances.

 Live View and the ability to access it rapidly is a staple feature of each one of these smart outdoor security cameras.
 Each and every Blink and Arlo camera have this as without it they wouldn’t be quite the same smart camera.
 Accessible from an app available on desktop and handheld devices, push notifications of activity outside is followed by quickly accessing the camera.

-A two-way talk feature is a feature in the Blink XT2, Arlo Pro, Pro 2, Pro 3 and Ultra.
-The absence of this feature in the Blink XT was a shortcoming, but Blink has rectified this with the newer model.
+A two-way audio feature is a feature in the Blink XT2, Pro, Pro 2, Pro 3, and Ultra.
+The absence of two-way audio in the Blink XT was a shortcoming, but Blink has rectified this with the newer model.
 2-Way Talk features are enabled through a microphone on each outdoor camera that allows communication with the camera owner on their smartphone accompanying app.
-This may be useful for instructing a delivery man or questioning someone who may be unwelcomely on your property.
+Two-way audio may be useful for instructing a delivery man or questioning someone who may be unwelcomely on your property.

-Many burglars operate at night and therefore night vision is pretty essential.
-Every Blink XT and Arlo Pro cameras have black and white night vision but admittedly, the Blink XT and Blink XT2 have a brighter and crisper image.
+Many burglars operate at night and therefore night vision is pretty essential to see video recorded in low light conditions.
+Every Blink XT and Arlo Pro cameras have black and white infrared night vision but admittedly, the Blink XT and Blink XT2 have a brighter and crisper image.
 This is not to say that the Arlo Pro and Pro 2 night vision is poor.
 All in all, each one of these cameras will be able to do their job in producing recognizable footage of any activity detected in their field of vision.